eclipse/repairnator/README.md

 Then just run the script `launch_rtscanner.sh`.

-* this generates build reproduction info and patches as local files in a folder called `logs/`
+* this generates build reproduction info and patches as local files in a folder named `logs/`
 * in this default setup, no MongoDB is used, no email notification is done

 ## Content of the repository

-This repository is organized as following:
+This repository is organized as follows:

   * [doc](/doc) contains some documentation about Repairnator and its usage
-  * [Repairnator](/repairnator) is the main program dedicated to this project: it can automatically scan large set of projects, detect failing builds, reproduce them and try to repair them using our tools
+  * [repairnator](/repairnator) is the main program dedicated to this project: it can automatically scan large set of projects, detect failing builds, reproduce them and try to repair them using our tools
   * [bears-usage](/bears-usage) is a side project dedicated to gather data from repairnator.json files
   * [resources](/resources) contains mainly data produced by Repairnator and scripts to retrieve those data.
 It also contain the schema of repairnator.json files.
   * [website](/website) contains all data to produce repairnator website